-Using techniques in artificial intellegence, GMW builds human-like intelligent model systems that simulate actual reality, and uses the properties and mathematics of quantum mechanics to describe systems and dynamics of artificial neural networks, especially for bidirectional associative memory.
-Some applications involve predicting the flow of liquids, modeling of micro-structure, pattern recognition, neural machine translation, and model systems for quantum cognition.
+Using techniques in artificial intelligence, I build human-like intelligent model systems that simulate actual reality, and use the properties and mathematics of quantum mechanics to describe systems and dynamics of artificial neural networks, especially for bidirectional associative memory.
+Some applications involve predicting human behavior, modeling the flow of liquids and micro-structure, pattern recognition, neural machine translation, and model systems for quantum cognition.
 Other applications involve using combinations of artificial intelligence, musical set theory, cyclic sets, and interval class vectors, to produce both tonal and atonal structured compositions.

 I am active and associated with the following organizations: